-- Credit risk: this risk arises from exposure to loss if another party fails to meet its financial obligations to the Company, including failing to perform them in a timely manner.
-The Company's primary exposure is the deemed loan due from Virgin Money plc, which represents an interest in a portfolio of residential mortgages sold by Virgin Money plc, the administrator of the mortgages and managed in accordance with the policies followed by the administrator. - External rating agencies also monitor the performance of the mortgage portfolio.
-The notes to the financial statements provide a substantial amount of information on the quality of the underlying mortgage portfolio.
-A significant increase in the arrears and/or repossession losses associated with this mortgage portfolio could result in Virgin Money plc being unable to make all repayments of interest and principal due in respect of the deemed loan to the Company.
+• Credit risk: this risk arises from exposure to loss if another party fails to meet its financial obligations to the Company, including failing to perform them in a timely manner.
+The Company's primary exposure is the deemed loan due from Virgin Money plc, which represents an interest in a pool of residential mortgages sold by Virgin Money plc, the administrator of the mortgages and managed in accordance with the policies followed by the administrator.

+External rating agencies also monitor the performance of the mortgage pool.
+The notes to the financial statements provide a substantial amount of information on the quality of the underlying mortgage pool.
+A significant increase in the arrears and/or repossession losses associated with this mortgage pool could result in Virgin Money plc being unable to make all repayments of interest and principal due in respect of the deemed loan to the Company.
 This in turn could mean that the Company is unable to make all repayments of interest and principal due in respect of the loan notes.
 It should be noted however, that the Company is only obliged to make repayments of interest and principal in respect of the loan notes to the extent that the repayments received from the deemed loan due from Virgin Money plc allow.
-To protect the note holders should such a shortfall arise, there are reserve funds held within the Company, which can be drawn upon to meet interest and ultimately principal repayments. - Liquidity risk: arises from a mismatch in the cash flows generated from current and expected assets, liabilities and derivatives.
+To protect the note holders should such a shortfall arise, there are reserve funds held within the Company, which can be drawn upon to meet interest and ultimately principal repayments.

+- Foreign currency risk: this risk arises as a result of having assets, liabilities and derivative items denominated in currencies other than Sterling.
+The Company has loan notes in issue denominated in US Dollars.
+The Company has entered into cross currency swap agreements that substantially match the terms of the loan notes.
+As loan note principal is repaid, equivalent reductions are made to the outstanding swap notionals so that effective hedges are maintained.
+The effect of this policy is to minimise the risks associated with exchange rate fluctuations.
+Aside from loan notes denominated in foreign currencies the Company may hold foreign currency deposits relating to collateral received from derivative counterparties.
+Monetary items denominated in foreign currencies are translated at the rate prevailing at the balance sheet date and there will be no gains and losses on the settlement of these deposits as the asset and liability recognised in respect of these are equal and opposite. - Liquidity risk: this risk arises from a mismatch in the cash flows generated from current and expected assets, liabilities and derivatives.
 The Company's policy is to ensure that interest and principal repayments due from the deemed loan to Virgin Money plc are timed to coincide with amounts due on the loan notes.
 The Company is only obliged to make repayments of interest and principal in respect of the loan notes to the extent that repayments are received from Virgin Money plc in respect of the deemed loan.
-To protect the note holders should a shortfall arise, there is a Liquidity Reserve Fund held within the Company, which can be drawn upon to meet senior interest payments. - Interest rate risk: arises as a result of timing differences in the re-pricing of assets and liabilities, unexpected changes in the slope and shape of yield curves and changes in correlation of interest rates between different financial instruments (often referred to as basis risk).
-The interest payable on the loan notes re-prices on the same quarterly basis as the interest receivable in respect of the deemed loan (as adjusted by the basis rate swap), so that interest rate risk is reduced. - Operational risk: the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events including legal risk.
-This risk is mitigated by monitoring compliance with the transaction documents.
-This activity is outsourced to Virgin Money plc.
+To protect the note holders should a shortfall arise, there is a Liquidity Reserve Fund held within the Company, which can be drawn upon to meet senior interest payments. - Interest rate risk: this risk arises as a result of timing differences in the re-pricing of assets and liabilities, unexpected changes in the slope and shape of yield curves and changes in correlation of interest rates between different financial instruments (often referred to as basis risk).
+The interest payable on the loan notes re-prices on the same quarterly basis as the interest receivable in